To Top

 Guidance in Times of Change

-With the Packaging and Packaging Waste Regulation (PPWR), Germany’s VerpackDG and further European directives, the framework for packaging is being fundamentally reshaped.
+With the Packaging and Packaging Waste Regulation (PPWR), Germany’s Packaging Act (VerpackDG) and further European directives, the framework for packaging is being fundamentally reshaped.
 Companies face the challenge of meeting regulatory requirements while remaining innovative, competitive, and economically viable.
 This is where “Future Resources” by Interzero offers essential guidance: What concrete demands and obligations lie ahead for the sector?
-Where does genuine scope for action exist?
-And which solutions are already working in practice?
+Where is there genuine scope for action?
+And which solutions are already proving effective in practice?

-The focus here is not on abstract goals, but on practical insights, strategic context, and honest discussions about the opportunities, risks, and limitations of current approaches.
+The focus here is not on abstract goals, but on practical insights, strategic context and open discussions about the opportunities, risks and limitations of current approaches.

 From Theory to Practice

-Renowned speakers have already confirmed their participation and promise to deliver insightful content: Legal expert Dr Markus W. Pauly will outline the latest developments and requirements surrounding the PPWR and their practical implications.
-Gunda Rachut, Head of the German Central Packaging Register (ZSVR), will provide up-to-date insights into minimum standards and their significance for recyclable packaging and functioning material flows.
-With a strategic outlook focused on “Packaging in 2030”, Thomas Reiner of Berndt+Partner will highlight new opportunities, risks, and necessary course-setting for the packaging sector.
-More renowned speakers from industry, retail and academia will complement the programme.
+Renowned speakers have already confirmed their participation and will provide expert insights: Legal expert Dr Markus W. Pauly will outline the latest developments and requirements relating to the PPWR and their practical implications.
+Gunda Rachut, Head of the German Central Packaging Register (ZSVR), will provide up-to-date insights into minimum standards and their significance for recyclable packaging and effective material flows.
+With a strategic outlook focused on “Packaging in 2030”, Thomas Reiner of Berndt+Partner will highlight new opportunities, risks and the strategic decisions required for the packaging sector.
+Additional speakers from industry, retail and academia will complement the programme.

-Alongside the programme, an exhibition will showcase innovative packaging solutions from companies and start-ups – tangible, open for discussion, and in direct exchange with a professional audience.
+Alongside the programme, an exhibition will showcase innovative packaging solutions from companies and start-ups, offering tangible examples and opportunities for direct exchange with a professional audience.

-Future Resources defines itself as a dialogue platform.
-Here, different perspectives come together: regulatory context, industrial practice, academic findings, and market-driven solutions.
-This open exchange on equal terms fosters trust, accelerates learning processes, and strengthens shared responsibility for a functioning circular economy.
+Future Resources serves as a platform for dialogue.
+Here, different perspectives come together: regulatory context, industrial practice, academic research and market-driven solutions.
+This open exchange on equal terms builds trust, fosters learning and strengthens shared responsibility for a functioning circular economy.

-Especially in times of transformation, it becomes clear: future-proof packaging isn’t born in isolation, but is the result of cooperation between business, politics and society.
-Only through knowledge transfer, networking and open dialogue can sustainable solutions be scaled and regulatory requirements translated sensibly into practice.
+Particularly in times of transformation, it becomes clear that future-proof packaging does not emerge in isolation but through cooperation between business, policymakers and society.
+Only through knowledge transfer, networking and open dialogue can sustainable solutions be scaled and regulatory requirements translated effectively into practice.

-Future Resources is, therefore, more than just a specialist event – it’s a place where the future is conceived, discussed, and actively shaped.
+Future Resources is therefore more than just a specialist conference – it is a forum where the future is conceived, discussed and actively shaped.

 Find out more and register at: